ChrstphrHll/npc_gen/students/Everen Malfoy.md

 ---
 ### Description
 - 2nd year Halfling Fighter in Fiesn
-- curly dirty blonde hair that's hanging down to their legs, Hazel eyes, and Dark Brown skin
+- short wavy blonde hair that's plain, Hazel eyes, and Dark Brown skin
 - Is Scholarly and Subjective, and has Gratitude as their ideal

 ### Organizations